Kyle Adams, PT, DPT

 Department of Physical Therapy

 Kyle Adams is a Clinical Assistant Professor in the Department of Physical Therapy at Baylor University in Waco, TX.
 He received his Master of Physical Therapy from SUNY Upstate Medical University in Syracuse, NY in 2001, and a Doctor of Physical Therapy from SUNY Upstate Medical University in 2008.
-He became board certified in Orthopaedic Physical Therapy in 2005, completed a fellowship in manual therapy through Evidence in Motion in 2011, and completed a therapeutic pain specialist certification program with Evidence in Motion in 2017.
-He is currently enrolled in a DSc PT program at Bellin College in Green Bay, WI.
+He became a Certified Strength and Conditioning Specialist in 2004, board certified in Orthopaedic Physical Therapy in 2005, completed a fellowship in manual therapy through Evidence in Motion in 2011, and completed a therapeutic pain specialist certification program with Evidence in Motion in 2017.
+He is currently enrolled in a DSc PT program at Bellin College in Green Bay, WI, with anticipated graduation in 2024.

 Current Research Interests